Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 categories: guide
 permalink: /resources/resume-guide
 ---
-With thanks to Gibstick (UW alumnus, CS 2019), [Anonymous0] (UW alumnus, CE), Kristopher Sousa (UW alumnus, CE 2021), and my Patrons.
+With thanks to Gibstick (UW alumnus, CS 2019), [Anonymous0] (UW alumnus, CE), Kristopher Sousa (UW alumnus, CE 2021), PuffyPanda (CE 2024), and my Patrons.

-When I give r&eacute;sum&eacute; feedback I essentially re-iterate the following content.
-Also, remember that this is a guide, and everything I write here is only a suggestion.
-Your r&eacute;sum&eacute; is your r&eacute;sum&eacute; and you are free to accept or reject any suggestions/feedback.
+When I give r&eacute;sum&eacute; feedback I essentially reiterate the following content.
+Also, remember that this is a guide, and everything I write here is only a suggestion. **Your r&eacute;sum&eacute; is your r&eacute;sum&eacute; and you are free to accept or reject any suggestions/feedback**.

+# Creation

+There are many r&eacute;sum&eacute; templates out there that you can adapt for your own use.
+Typically r&eacute;sum&eacute;s are created in LaTeX or Microsoft Word and then exported to PDF format.
+Personally, I developed my own style using Microsoft Word 2010&copy; over several years, starting from a blank page.

+According to PuffyPanda, Google Docs' PDF export has weird spacing for letters and can cause issues with parsing.
+It may be better to export to *.docx and check before exporting there.

+TODO Links to templates

 # General